-5. Procedure - Method A (Multi-Point)
+Procedure - Method A (Multi-Point)

-- 1. Place the sample in the dish and thoroughly mix with 15 to 20 mL of distilled or demineralized water by alternately and repeatedly stirring, kneading, and chopping with a spatula.
+Place the sample in the dish and thoroughly mix with 15 to 20 mL of distilled or demineralized water by alternately and repeatedly stirring, kneading, and chopping with a spatula.
 Further additions of water shall be in increments of 1 to 3 mL.
 Each increment shall be thoroughly mixed with the soil before another increment is added.
 Once testing has begun, no additional dry soil should be added to the moistened soil.
 The cup of the Liquid Limit device shall not be used for mixing soil and water.
-If too much water is added, the sample shall either be discarded or mixed and kneaded until natural evaporation lowers the moisture content. - Note 3: Some soils are slow to absorb water.
+If too much water is added, the sample shall either be discarded or mixed and kneaded until natural evaporation lowers the moisture content.

+Note 3: Some soils are slow to absorb water.
 It is possible to add water so fast that a false LL value is obtained.
 This can be avoided by allowing more mixing and/or time.
-Also, tap water may be used for routine testing if comparative tests indicate no differences in results between using tap water and distilled or demineralized water. - 2.
-Add sufficient water to form a uniform mass of a stiff consistency. - 3.
+Also, tap water may be used for routine testing if comparative tests indicate no differences in results between using tap water and distilled or demineralized water.

+- 2. Add sufficient water to form a uniform mass of a stiff consistency. - 3.
 Place enough material in the cup so that, when squeezed and spread with the spatula, the soil will rest in the cup above the spot where the cup rests on the base and will be 10 mm thick at the point of maximum thickness.
 Use as few strokes of the spatula as possible, taking care to prevent the entrapment of air bubbles in the sample. - 4.
 Divide the soil in the cup with a firm stroke of the grooving tool.
 Avoid tearing of the sides of the groove or slipping of the soil cake on the cup.
-Up to six strokes are permitted.
+Up to six strokes are permitted with a stroke from front to back or from back to front counting as 1 stroke.
 The depth of the groove should be increased with each stroke, and only the last stroke should scrape the bottom of the cup. - 5.
 Lift and drop the cup by turning the crank at a rate of approximately two revolutions per second until the two halves of the soil pat come together along a distance of about 13 mm (0.5 in.).
 Do not hold the base while the crank is turned.
-Record the number of shocks required to close the groove. - Note 4: Some soils tend to slide on the cup instead of flowing.
+Record the number of shocks required to close the groove this distance.

+Note 4: Some soils tend to slide on the cup instead of flowing.
 If this occurs, water should be added, the sample remixed, and the procedure repeated.
-If the soil continues to slide on the cup, the test is not applicable and a note should be made that the liquid limit could not be determined. - 6.
-Obtain a moisture content sample by slicing through the soil pat perpendicularly with the spatula and through the center of the groove.
-Place it into a suitable container for subsequent moisture determination. - 7.
-Determine the moisture content in accordance with the FOP for AASHTO T 255/T 265 (Soil). - 8.
+If the soil continues to slide on the cup, the test is not applicable and a note should be made that the liquid limit could not be determined.

+- 6. Use the spatula to obtain a moisture content sample by slicing through the soil pat perpendicularly to the groove.
+Remove the sample extending edge to edge and including the portion of the groove that flowed together.
+Place it into a suitable container and cover for subsequent moisture determination. - 7.
+Determine the moisture percentage of the moisture content sample in accordance with the FOP for AASHTO T 255/T 265 (Soil). - 8.
 Place the soil remaining in the cup back in the mixing dish and add 1 to 3 mL of water, or use previously prepared portions to which sufficient water has been added to result in a more fluid condition. - 9.
 Repeat Steps 3 through 8, a minimum of two times.
-The object is to have a determination in all three shock ranges 25-35, 20-30, & 15-25.
+The object is to have a determination in all three shock ranges 25-35, 20-30, and 15-25 and span a range of at least 10 shocks.